This post may contain affiliate links. For more information, please read the full disclosure policy here.

 I have also had a couple of good nights out too this month.
 With my fellow Aussie expats we went out in Gastown one weekend before going to our favourite Aussie pub, Moose’s Down Under to watch Australia win the Rugby League World Cup.

 On the food truck this month, I have been very spoilt with just a few awesome things.
-I received a free breakfast from Yolk’s as a trade.
+I received free breakfast from Yolk’s as a trade.
 I got a free bottle of vodka from my friends at Deep Cove Brewers in North Vancouver.
 I may have eaten a few Australian chocolates that I have missed.
 Plus we had our Christmas Party, which was fun and involved trivia at a local pub.
 I was also able to work at the St Paul’s Hospital Lights of Hope.
 Their light display was amazing, and it was nice to help them give back to their donors with free samples.

 I also got the Christmas season off to a smashing start by visiting the Peak of Christmas at Grouse Mountain and the Vancouver Christmas Market in the same day!
 The mountain was like the perfect winter wonderland I have always wanted to be a part of.
-We also checked out the that was making its way downtown on December 1, the day to put up the Christmas tree!
-I am kind of in love with mine, and don’t ever want to take it down.
+We also checked out the Santa Claus Parade that was making its way downtown on December 1, the day to put up the Christmas tree!
+I am kind of in love with mine and don’t ever want to take it down.

 I also partook in my first Black Friday weekend, which I likened to the Boxing Day sales in Australia…on steroids!
 There were people everywhere, and some awesome specials I must say.
 This bargain hunter was impressed indeed.